harshalpatil2012/DevUtils/Misc/fb.md

 - Mentored junior engineers, providing guidance and support in code debugging and development practices, contributing to their professional growth.
 - Delegated responsibilities to team members, fostering their growth and development while maintaining overall project accountability.
 - Shared expertise through multiple knowledge sharing sessions, contributing to the team's overall skill enhancement and promoting a culture of continuous learning.
-- Engaged in 4 Mastercard care events, contributing to the company's social responsibility initiatives and fostering a culture of giving back.
+- Engaged in 4 MA care events, contributing to the company's social responsibility initiatives and fostering a culture of giving back.

 ## MOVE FAST

 ### Prioritize what matters
-- Reduced feature release cycle from 70 days to 40-45 days, a 35-43% improvement, aligning with Mastercard's strategic priority of delivering value quickly to customers.
+- Reduced feature release cycle from 70 days to 40-45 days, a 35-43% improvement, aligning with MA's strategic priority of delivering value quickly to customers.
 - Optimally allocated story points and segmented feature stories, helping PMT in efficient project management and improving sprint planning accuracy.
 - Focused on delivering high-impact features that directly contribute to fraud detection and system performance, aligning work with key business priorities.
 - Actively participated in release planning and feature planning sessions, ensuring that technical priorities aligned with business objectives and contributing to more efficient and effective product development cycles.